 At first glance, Elsa is doing the same thing as Ching Shih.
 She just missed an important detail of the behavior, not to mention its whole purpose.

-As you might expect, my education geek’s brain instantly draws the comparison to how many schools will try to copy what CMASAS is doing, even including several details.
-They just miss the important ones, and the whole purpose.
-The result is that their school is similar to the original that people are trying to get away from.
+As you might expect, my education geek’s brain instantly draws the comparison to how many schools tried to copy what what the school I co-created was doing, even including several details.
+They just missed the important ones, and the whole purpose.
+The result is that most schools are similar to the original that people are trying to get away from.

 Drawing a direct comparison to the above ferret cuteness, we aim to offer the best.
 Since student needs are very personal, the “best” is also personal.
 It requires empowering students to have the strongest voice in their education.
 Nurturing personal agency, and ultimately self-actualization, is at the heart of what we do.
 It’s the whole purpose.